pedrofern/desofs2024_M1A_1/Deliverables/logistics/README_Logistics.md

 | 3 | Logistics Manager | Authenticated users with administrative privileges responsible for managing logistics-related tasks and overseeing the application's operation.
 They have full access to all features, functionalities, and sensitive data within the application. |

 ## 3.4.7.
 Data Flow Diagrams

+Data Flow Diagrams (DFDs) are graphical representations of the flow of data within a system.
+They illustrate how data is input, processed, stored, and output in a system.
+In the context of our logistics application, DFDs can help visualize the journey of data from the moment a logistics form is created, through its various updates, to its final storage and potential retrieval.

 ![Data flow diagram](logistics_dfd.png)